Cardinality Sparsity: Applications in Matrix-Matrix Multiplications and Machine Learning: Expremintal Support

+We continue this section by presenting additional empirical results that further substantiate our methods and theories.
+In particular, we provide further experiments to investigate the performance of the matrix-matrix multiplication techniques introduced in Section~\ref{sec:Multiplication}.
+We then apply cardinality sparsity to neural networks and tensor regression.
+Finally, we illustrate the regularizer statistical benefits.

-This part evaluates the proposed multiplication methods' performances.
-We consider the matrix multiplication task $\boldsymbol{A}\boldsymbol{B};~\boldsymbol{A}\in \mathbb{R}^{M\times P},~ \boldsymbol{B} \in \mathbb{R}^{P\times N}$.
+Again consider the matrix multiplication task $\boldsymbol{A}\boldsymbol{B};~\boldsymbol{A}\in \mathbb{R}^{M\times P},~ \boldsymbol{B} \in \mathbb{R}^{P\times N}$.
 We generate random matrices $\boldsymbol{A},\boldsymbol{B}$ with varying degrees of sparsity, that is, varying number of unique elements of columns of $\boldsymbol{A}$ and rows of $\boldsymbol{B}$.
 Specifically, we populate the coordinates of the matrices with integers sampled uniformly from $\{1,\ldots,k\}$, where $k$ is the sparsity degree, and then subtract a random standard-normally generated value (the same for all coordinates) from all coordinates (we did this subtraction to obtain a general form for the matrix and avoid working with a matrix with just integer values).
 We then compare our methods (Algorithms ~\ref{alg:SecondMult} and ~\ref{alg:FirstMult}) with the naive approach (Algorithm~\ref{alg:StandardMult}) for the corresponding matrix multiplication.
 The factor by which our methods improve on the naive approach'es speed averaged over $10$~times generating the matrices are presented in Figure~\ref{fig:speedtest}.
 There are two cases: (i)~$P\ll M, N$, where we use our Algorithm~\ref{alg:FirstMult} (Figure~\ref{fig:speedtest} Panel a); and (ii)~$P \gg M, N$, where we use our Algorithm~\ref{alg:SecondMult} (Figure~\ref{fig:speedtest} Panel b).
 The empirical results demonstrate large gains in speed especially for small sparsity degrees.